Suffering

 Suffering: What Does It Really Mean?

 This is why the Tathagata called it "The Noble Truth of Suffering."
-Not because suffering is noble, but because recognizing it is the first noble step toward liberation.
-The truth is, most of us don’t fully see the level of stress and dissatisfaction woven into our ordinary human experience.
+Not because suffering is noble, but because recognizing how we create our own suffering is the first noble step toward liberation.
+The truth is, most of us don’t fully see the level of stress and dissatisfaction that is part of our ordinary human experience.
 And even fewer of us take the time to examine it deeply.

 We often miss this truth because we're always looking "out there", blaming other people, situations, or the world at large for our dissatisfaction.
 Or we deny it altogether, thinking, “Once I get this or achieve that, things will finally be okay.”
 We distract ourselves with work, entertainment, and pleasures of the senses, hoping that if we just stay busy or entertained, we won’t have to look too closely.

-But suffering is "in here", in our reactions, in our clinging, in the quiet unrest we feel when the moment doesn’t go the way we wanted.
+But suffering is created "in here", in our desires, in our clinging, in the unrest we feel when things don’t go the way we wanted.
 It’s the tension between what is and what we crave.
 This is why so much suffering goes unnoticed: we chase after the delightful images and ideas created by desire, never questioning whether they’re worth chasing.

 At the root of all this is ignorance, not understanding how our minds create suffering through craving and aversion.
-We’re enchanted by the surface of things, blind to the fact that this endless pursuit is what fuels the stress we long to escape.
+We’re enchanted by the surface appearance of things, blind to the fact that the endless pursuit of what is attractive is what fuels the stress we are trying to escape.

-This is why the Tathagata taught not just to observe the world, but to observe our experience of it, our intentions, our reactions, our clinging.
-Only by turning attention inward, through the lens of the Dhamma, can we begin to see the true nature of suffering and walk the path that leads beyond it.
+This is why the Tathagata taught not just to observe the world, but to observe our experience of it, our desires, our intentions, our reactions, our clinging.
+Only by turning attention inward, seeing through the lens of the Dhamma, can we begin to see the true nature of suffering and find the way that leads beyond it.

 The Tathagata describes three types of suffering: